 - Your personal property (Coverage C)

 These coverages are for standard policies, and you can opt for additional coverage for more protection and higher limits for more valuable belongings.
-Coverage D is an optional coverage to compensate you if you have to live somewhere else while your home is undergoing repairs.
+Coverage D is optional to compensate you if you have to live somewhere else while your home is undergoing repairs.